davidkhala/fabric-common/README.md

 - [FABN-1130] Stop using "init" as default function name
 - [1.4] operation enhance:
 The /metrics endpoint allows operators to utilize Prometheus to pull operational metrics from peer and orderer nodes.
+- private data will automatic sync on new peer(process last for seconds)
 # In progress
 - collectionConfig.memberOnlyRead is not implemented in sdk-node